mthalaneS4/mthalaneS4/README.md

 - 📚 **Certified in Python for Data Science** – Focused on data manipulation, analysis, and visualization techniques.
 - 📊 **Certified in R Programming for Statistics and Data Science** – Proficient in statistical modeling and hypothesis testing.
 - 🏆 **Oracle SQL Certified** – Proficient in SQL querying, database management, and optimization.
+- 🌐 **Certified in BigQuery for Data Analysts** – Skilled in querying and analyzing data using Google BigQuery.
 - Continuously learning and applying new data analytics techniques to enhance my skill set.

 ## Connect With Me